-Towels are provided at the Beach Club, so you don’t have to take a towel off the ship if you don’t want to.
+Towels are provided at the Beach Club, so you don’t have to take a towel to the ship if you don’t want to.

 Docking in Bimini

 There is a dock here, so there’s no need to tender.
-When you arrive at the pier, the first thing you’ll notice is how blue the water is.
-While the ship was docking there was a pod of dolphins close by, and in the distance, we could see sea turtles swimming around.
+When you arrive at the pier, you’ll first notice how blue the water is.
+While the ship was docking, there was a pod of dolphins close by, and in the distance, you could see sea turtles swimming around.

 Upon disembarking, there is a booth on the dock that you’ll check into.
 One of the staff members will put a bracelet around your wrist based on the package you bought.
 The difference between the bracelets is that one is for the open bar, while the other is just for the standard day pass.